II. The estate agents' services (with an overview of the sale and purchase procedures)

 (iii) Vendor and purchaser sign a provisional (or preliminary) agreement for sale and purchase of the selected property (the provisional agreement is usually provided by the estate agent).
 The purchaser then pays the initial deposit;

-(iv) Vendor and purchaser each appoint their own solicitors to negotiate and sign a formal agreement for sale and purchase (the formal agreement is provided by the vendor's solicitor and is checked by the purchaser's solicitor).
-The purchaser then pays the further deposit;
+(iv) Vendor and purchaser each appoint their own solicitors to negotiate and sign a formal agreement for sale and purchase (the formal agreement is drafted by the vendor's solicitor and is reviewed by the purchaser's solicitor).
+The purchaser then pays the further deposit.
+The purchaser’s solicitor reviews the title deeds of the property provided by the vendor’s solicitor to ensure the title of the property is in order;

 (v) Vendor hands over the property to the purchaser.
 Purchaser pays the balance of purchase price.
-Both parties sign an assignment which is provided by the purchaser's solicitor and is checked by the vendor's solicitor.
+Both parties sign an assignment which is drafted by the purchaser's solicitor and is reviewed by the vendor's solicitor.

 No matter whether you are a vendor or a purchaser, the first party that you have to deal with is normally the estate agent.
 Therefore, it is worth knowing more about the services provided by estate agents.